raelpha/ratp/README.md

 <p> We used <a href="https://cs.gmu.edu/~eclab/projects/mason/"> Mason</a> for this project. </p>

-<p> From their website: "MASON is a fast discrete-event multiagent simulation library core in Java, designed to be the foundation for large custom-purpose Java simulations, and also to provide more than enough functionality for many lightweight simulation needs.
+<p> From their website: <i> "MASON is a fast discrete-event multiagent simulation library core in Java, designed to be the foundation for large custom-purpose Java simulations, and also to provide more than enough functionality for many lightweight simulation needs.
-MASON contains both a model library and an optional suite of visualization tools in 2D and 3D." </p>
+  MASON contains both a model library and an optional suite of visualization tools in 2D and 3D." </i></p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/grass.png)